jswithalex/BACE-Winter2015/ALL_COURSE_INFO.md

 What do we do in this course?

 We'll do a series of small, focused projects that extend a web page with JavaScript.
+This list is not definitive.
+I may change the particular exercises if it seems like there are more appropriate exercises.

 + create an html page with just javascript
 + html form validation
 + to-do list
-+ menu hiding
++ menu showing/hiding
 + timed effects
-+ html5 canvas character
++ html5 canvas drawing

 Additionally, we'll cover:

 + primitive data types, arrays and objects
 + assignment, statements and expressions
++ event-handling
 + logic
 + functions
 + program structure